linkerd/website/linkerd.io/content/2.10/tasks/linkerd-smi.md

 slow-cooker   failing       trafficsplit-sample   trafficsplit-sample   √
 ```

-This can also be verified by running `stat` cmd on the `TrafficSplit` resource.
+This can also be verified by running `stat` sub command on the `TrafficSplit`
+resource.

 ```bash
 linkerd viz stat ts/backend-split -n traffic-sample